jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def add(x, y):
         return 1

-  Eureka!
   The test passed.
 Time for a victory lap.

   .. code-block:: python